 New York City IVC Filter Lawsuit Attorney

-Froehlich is just one of thousands of patients who have suffered adverse medical events due to a retrievable blood clot filter.
-The devices have a history of migrating to other parts of the body, or breaking within the patients and having fragments migrate.
+Froehlich is just one of the thousands of patients who have suffered adverse medical events due to a retrievable blood clot filter.
+The devices have a history of migrating to other parts of the body or breaking within the patients and having fragments migrate.

 Several types of retrievable blood clot filters have been implicated:

 Even though IVC filters are designed to help prevent deadly blood clots, they can cause more harm than good.
 The devices, which are often used in patients who cannot use anticoagulant medications and oral blood thinners, may be effective for short periods of time, but become more and more dangerous the longer they are in the body.

 2001-2003: The FDA approves several types of retrievable blood clot filters, including devices developed by Bard and Cook.

 2004: Bard begins receiving a significant number of adverse event reports regarding its Recovery IVC filter.
 The company discontinues, but does not recall, the filter and begins manufacturing new kinds of filters instead.